DaveVoyles/Logistic-Regression-Azure-Workbench/readme.md

 5. This generates our *service_schema.json* file in the outputs folder
 6. Move the file to the root directory of this project

-Now we have all three requirements.
+Now we have all three required files.

+### Azure Steps

 There are several things you'll need to do before we can deploy this.
 Tee first is to [set up your Azure environemnt.](https://docs.microsoft.com/en-us/azure/machine-learning/preview/deployment-setup-configuration#environment-setup)

+Then set up a [model management account.](https://docs.microsoft.com/en-us/azure/machine-learning/preview/deployment-setup-configuration#create-a-model-management-account)

 Afterwards, follow this steps to [register your model.](https://docs.microsoft.com/en-us/azure/machine-learning/preview/model-management-service-deploy#4-register-a-model)